AustinMoninger/face-recognition-backend/README.md

 ### `npm start`

 Runs the backend in the development mode.
-This will probably not work in its current state that it depends on Heroku environment variables.
+This will probably not work in its current state because there are environment variables that depend on the Heroku environment that the project is deployed on.